terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

 Settings to enable transaction management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| For basic settings to enable transaction management, refer to \ :ref:`service_enable_transaction_management`\  of \ :doc:`../ImplementationAtEachLayer/DomainLayer`\ .
+For basic settings to enable transaction management, refer to \ :ref:`service_enable_transaction_management`\  of \ :doc:`../ImplementationAtEachLayer/DomainLayer`\ .

-| For PlatformTransactionManager, the class to be used changes depending on the O/R Mapper used; hence for detailed settings, refer to \ :doc:`DataAccessJpa`\ .
+For PlatformTransactionManager, the class to be used changes depending on the O/R Mapper used; hence for detailed settings, refer to:

+* \ :doc:`DataAccessMyBatis3`\
+* \ :doc:`DataAccessJpa`\

+.. _DataAccessCommonDataSourceDebug:

 JDBC debug log settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^